Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Indirect pass-through to retail prices

 \subsection{Comparing indirect and direct pass-through to retail prices: a discussion}

-To facilitate comparison, table \ref{tab:6.2} summarizes the main pass-through effects for wholesale and retail prices.
+To facilitate comparison, Table \ref{tab:6.2} summarizes the main pass-through effects for wholesale and retail prices.
 Several facts stand out.
-First, the magnitude of direct pass-through to retail prices (0.7\%) is in line with existing studies. \cite{leung2021}, for example, finds a minimum wage pass-through elasticity of 0.6-0.8\% for grocery store prices in the U.S.\footnote{Using different scanner data from the U.S., \cite{renkin2020} find a minimum wage pass-through elasticity of 0.36\% for grocery store prices.}
+First, the direct pass-through elasticity for retail prices of 0.077 is in line with existing findings from other retail sectors. \cite{leung2021}, for example, finds a minimum wage pass-through elasticity of 0.06-0.08 for grocery store prices in the U.S.\footnote{Using different scanner data from the U.S., \cite{renkin2020} find an elasticity of 0.036 for grocery store prices.}